zeu5/dmml-assignments/assign1/README.md

 ## Output

-The repository is at - [Github link](https://github.com/zeu5/dmml-assignments/tree/master/assign1/output)
+The output is at - [Github link](https://github.com/zeu5/dmml-assignments/tree/master/assign1/output)

 The output files are in `output/` directory.
 The filename contains the parameters used.
 For example `4_1000_nips.txt` contains the output for the parameters of `k` as `4`, `f` as `1000` and `collection` as `nips`.